JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 draw(0) # hide
 ```

-and you can see that Luxor used 18 different colors to render this red circle.
+and you can see that Luxor used 18 different shades of red
+to add some smoothness to this circle.

-Here’s the result of the bilevel mask, `setantialias(1)`, the “none” setting:
+Here’s the result of the bilevel mask or “none” setting (`setantialias(1)`):

 ```@example draw_matrix
 draw(1) # hide
 ```

-and Luxor used just two colors to draw the circle.
+Here Luxor used just two colors to draw the circle.

 The other values produce the same effects as the default (0), apart from 4 ("speed over quality"):